TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - fix steam_76561198118088474 profile on the web

-- after we debug the web:
-    - fix number of worker threads
-    - reduce stack size to a reasonable amount
-    - save fullscreen=false always to config

 - consider enabling freetype for imgui
-- check auto-vectorization if determinism breaks
-- --embed-file

-- we'll have to update to the latest version of yojimbo at some point

-- optimize de_rambo
 - Editor: copy path to clipboard

 - allow changing rcon pass from rcon? won't work with config.force.json tho
 - fix that masterserver dump vs banlist or just dont use dump at all
-- rcon command to sync maps would be good

-- Host multiple official servers to accomodate a potential spike in the number of players
-    - Each instance will have its own config directory
-    - Autoupdating mulitple servers
-        - Not our problem: We'll trigger autoupdates manually anyway
-        - But for other people doing this, they'll just need to set daily autoupdates by a minute away per instance at least
-            - Or two minutes after the first one completes

 - Fix Steam invites over LAN
     - 1) Connecting to a server that is actually over lan